 Paola Bonizzoni is full professor in Computer Science at the Università di Milano-Bicocca.

 Her contributions include the solution of combinatorial problems in bioinformatics related to sequence analysis, haplotypying, haplotype assembly, phylogenetic reconstruction and comparison and alternative splicing prediction.
 Her most recent interests are on algorithms and data structures for next generation sequencing data, including overlap-graph assembly and phylogeny reconstruction from sequencing data.

-She contributed to the investigation of mathematical models for the recombination of linear and circular DNA and on the computational power of splicing systems for regular languages.
+She also contributed to the investigation of mathematical models for the recombination of linear and circular DNA and on the computational power of splicing systems for regular languages.

 Managing editor of Computability, the Journal of the Association CiE (IOS Press)